Max de Wardener: Career

 To date, his solo discography comprises three albums and two EPs on Mathew Herbert's label, Accidental Records.
 His first EP, Stops, is a combination of electronic music and recordings of a church organ.
 His discography also includes remixes for Gabriel Prokofiev, John Richards and Efterklang.

+In 2021 he composed the score to the feature film The Power with the electronic music composer Gazelle Twin.